Birds I Have Known

 - Range map (captured mostly from, and credited to Birds of the World as per their FAQ)

 - Contextual descriptions of my meetings with the species

 - Interesting (at least to me) trivia about behaviour

 I have organized these collections into pseudo families.
 The reader can use the menus to drill down to find a species of interest.
 Alternately, the Search feature (far right on the menu bar with the magnifying glass icon) is a method that can deliver a specific subject.
 Be sure to surround a multi-word search with quotes, or the search engine will deliver results for all the words in the search string.
 For example (quotes included), “Boat-Tailed Grackle”, or “Quiscalus major” should deliver a single result for the Boat-Tailed Grackle gallery.

 I’ve tried to present images of as many variations in behavior as possible; birds in flight, bird eggs, birds foraging, and bird portraits.

 Below are links to albums and galleries that will display birds that have met my camera.
 Before my Revillagigedos voyage in February 2017, there were 412 species.
-After my second expedition to Texas in 2021, I recalculated the totals and learned there were 496 species in the Birds I Have Known collection.
+After my second expedition to Texas in 2021, and a 16,000-mile expedition through western North America in 2022, I recalculated the totals and learned there were more than 500 species in the Birds I Have Known collection.
 These totals don’t include exotics and species in zoos.